 Improved replacement product/material has become readily available.

-Waikato LASS will consult with the affected manufacturer outlining the reasons for the proposed removal of the material or product or material.
+Co-Lab will consult with the affected manufacturer outlining the reasons for the proposed removal of the material or product .
 The manufacturer will be given reasonable time to respond.

 Deleted products will be removed from the acceptable products list as and when required.